-Pressbooks outputs PDFs of your book, with different professional template designs.
+Pressbooks outputs PDFs of your book, with different professional template designs for print and digital distribution.
 In this chapter we’ll go over:

 - How to export your book as a PDF

 - Pressbooks PDF export options, and what they are for